 - Contains petroleum and other artificial ingredients

 Lubriderm was specifically developed by a dermatologist to address some of the many skin issues they saw in their practices.
-The Tattoo Daily Care lotion is clinically shown to moisturize for up to 24 hours after application and is the most recommended brand by tattoo artists.
+The Advanced Therapy Lotion is clinically shown to moisturize for up to 24 hours after application and is the most recommended brand by tattoo artists.

 It’s fragrance-free, non-greasy, and uses Vitamin B5 to help speed up the healing process.
 It does contain glycerin, which some men may avoid, but is extremely effective at delivering moisture.
 The emphasis on the non-greasy residue makes the Lubriderm a great option, especially at such a low price.